Hygrocybe chlorophana: Taxonomy

-The species was first described in 1821 by the noted Scandinavian mycologist Elias Magnus Fries as Agaricus chlorophanus, based on specimens collected locally in Sweden.
+The species was first described in 1821 by noted Scandinavian mycologist Elias Magnus Fries as Agaricus chlorophanus, based on specimens collected locally in Sweden.
 In 1877, German mycologist Friedrich Otto Wünsche moved it to the genus Hygrocybe.
 The specific epithet comes from Greek χλωρός (= pale green) + φαίνω (= I appear), though it is not clear why Fries chose this epithet, since he described fruit bodies as "flavus" (Latin = yellow).

 Recent molecular research, based on cladistic analysis of DNA sequences, suggests that Hygrocybe chlorophana belongs within the core group of Hygrocybe sensu stricto.

 Description

-Basidiocarps are agaricoid, up to 100 mm (4 in) tall, the cap convex at first (never conical), becoming flat when expanded, up to 75 mm (3 in) across.
+Basidiocarps are agaricoid, up to 10 cm (4 in) tall, the cap convex at first (never conical), becoming flat when expanded, up to 7.5 cm (3 in) across.
 The cap surface is smooth, distinctly viscid when damp, bright lemon-yellow to orange-yellow (rarely orange to red).
 The lamellae (gills) are waxy, pale cap-coloured, and adnexed (narrowly attached to the stipe).
 The stipe (stem) is smooth, cylindrical or compressed and grooved, cap-coloured, and moist to somewhat viscid when damp.
 The spore print is white, the spores (under a microscope) smooth, inamyloid, ellipsoid, about 7.5 to 9.0 by 4.0 to 5.5 μm.